wix-incubator/ocicat/README.md

 ```

-- in case you are working with future, use this snippet for the throttler creation
+- in case you are working with future (sic!), use this snippet for the throttler creation
 ```scala
     def futureThrottler[A](config: ThrottlerConfig) = {
       new Throttler[Future, A] {